Pinocchio (play): Act Two

 Back at home, Pinocchio realises that Geppetto is nowhere to be seen in the village.
 The Blue Fairy appears and tells Pinocchio that Geppetto went out to the ocean to find Pinocchio and was swallowed whole by a whale known as Monstro.
 Pinocchio and Jiminy set off to the sea.

 Once again, they are stopped by the Fox who tells Pinocchio why he wants to get rid of him.
 Pinocchio was carved out of a magical tree that the Fox was trying to destroy, and so he has sent Pinocchio to various dangerous situations.
 The Fox offers to pay Pinocchio for his head, but Jiminy Cricket jumps onto the Fox and Pinocchio cuts off the Fox's tail, the source of his power.
 Pinocchio and Jiminy jump into the sea.

 Under the water, they find Monstro and are swallowed by him.
 Inside the whale's stomach, they find Geppetto and Pinocchio plans to tickle the back of Monstro's throat and get sneezed out.
 Jiminy and Geppetto ask Pinocchio various questions, to which he lies to make his nose grows.
 He reaches the back of his throat and Monstro sneezes, washing the trio out onto the beach.

 Jiminy and Geppetto are fine, but Pinocchio appears to have died.
 At Geppetto's home, Pinocchio is awoken by the Blue Fairy who tells him that the one thing he needed to find was pain, and Pinocchio found that when he thought Geppetto had died, so Pinocchio has become human.
 Jiminy Cricket returns to her insect state, and Pinocchio and Geppetto embrace ("When You Wish Upon A Star").

 Productions

-London (2017-18)
+World premiere: London (2017-18)

-The world premiere of Pinocchio opened in the Lyttleton Theatre at the Royal National Theatre, London running from 1 December 2017 to 10 April 2018.

-The production was directed by John Tiffany and feature design and puppet co-design by Bob Crowley, lighting design by Paule Constable, music supervision, orchestrations and additional music by Martin Lowe, movement direction by Steven Hoggett, puppet co-design and puppetry direction by Toby Olié, sound design by Simon Baker and illusions by Jamie Harrison.
+The play had its world premiere at the Lyttleton Theatre at the Royal National Theatre, London running from 1 December 2017 to 10 April 2018.
+The production was directed by John Tiffany with design and puppet co-design by Bob Crowley, lighting design by Paule Constable, music supervision, orchestrations and additional music by Martin Lowe, movement direction by Steven Hoggett, puppet co-design and puppetry direction by Toby Olié, sound design by Simon Baker and illusions by Jamie Harrison.
 The production was presented by special arrangement with Disney Theatrical Productions.

-On 9 April following Tiffany's win for Best Director at the 2017 Olivier Awards for Harry Potter and the Cursed Child, Tiffany revealed to Gay Times that there would be some gender-bending with the characters in the story, but did not reveal which ones.